He-Man: He-Man and the Masters of the Universe (1983)

+Prince Adam's pet is a cowardly green tiger named Cringer.
+When Adam becomes He-Man, he transforms Cringer into a brave armored green tiger named Battle Cat, which serves as He-Man's steed and fighting companion.
+He-Man could use his sword to give other friends, allies, and animals power and enhanced abilities as well.

-Adam was friendly with Teela who, unbeknownst to her, was the daughter of the Sorceress and was adopted by Prince Adam's mentor Duncan/Man-At-Arms.
-Adam and Teela grew up together and now, as Captain of the Guard, she was entrusted to protect him.
-Unaware of his identity as He-Man, she saw Adam as lazy and cowardly, an act he keeps up to prevent people from discovering his secret identity.
+Adam is friendly with Teela, Captain of the Guard and the adopted daughter of Prince Adam's mentor Duncan/Man-At-Arms.
+Unaware of his identity as He-Man, she sees Adam as lazy and cowardly, an act he keeps up to conceal his secret identity.

-Man-At-Arms was He-Man's closest companion and the Eternian royal family's innovator of technology and weapons.
-He often unveiled new weapons or devices to help He-Man.
-Castle Grayskull was the source of He-Man's powers, where the Sorceress lived, who granted Adam his transformative abilities and communicated telepathically with him.
-To protect his family He-Man kept his double identity a secret, sharing it only with Orko, Man-At-Arms, Cringer, and the Sorceress.
-He-Man's archenemy was Skeletor, a blue-skinned sorcerer with a yellow skull for a head.
-Skeletor was skilled in black magic and all forms of combat, being extremely cunning and intelligent.
-Skeletor was accompanied by a group of henchmen who aided his evil schemes.
+Man-At-Arms is He-Man's closest companion and the Eternian royal family's innovator of technology and weapons.
+He often unveils new weapons or devices to help He-Man.

+Castle Grayskull is the source of He-Man's powers, where the Sorceress who granted Adam his transformative abilities lives and communicates telepathically with him.
+To protect his family He-Man keeps his double identity a secret, sharing it only with Orko, Man-At-Arms, Cringer, and the Sorceress.

+He-Man's archenemy is Skeletor, a blue-skinned sorcerer with a yellow skull for a head.
+Skeletor is skilled in black magic and all forms of combat, being cunning and intelligent.
+Skeletor is assisted in his schemes by a group of henchmen.

+She-Ra: Princess of Power (1985)

-The spin-off series She-Ra: Princess of Power revealed that Adam had a twin sister: Princess Adora, a leader of the Great Rebellion against Hordak on the planet Etheria.
-Adora, like Adam, was given the gift of the power of Grayskull and had her own sword which she used to transform into She-Ra, Princess of Power.
+The spin-off series She-Ra: Princess of Power introduced Adam's twin sister: Princess Adora, a leader of the Great Rebellion against Hordak on the planet Etheria.
+Adora, like Adam, wields the power of Grayskull and uses a sword to transform into She-Ra, Princess of Power.
 He-Man made several appearances in the series.